 which depends on the number of spatial meshes B and of the number of particles N. It can be shown that SN < S. When the number of neutrons N is very large, the expected entropy converges to the ideal reference value.
 In the following, we will compare the measured entropy S(g) as a function of generations to the expected value SN.

-Figure [HC] Homogeneous cube reactor for the benchmark problem.
+Figure 24: Homogeneous cube reactor for the benchmark problem.
 The behavior of the measured Shannon entropy S(g) during Monte Carlo power iteration as a function of generations g, for three different reactor sizes L and fixed number N of neutrons per generation.
 The guess source at g = 0 consists of N = 104 neutrons located at the center of the cube.
 Power iteration is run for 1000 generations.
 Upper red curve: L = 100 cm; central green curve: L = 200 cm; lower blue curve: L = 400 cm.
 The dashed red line represents the expected entropy value SN as in Eq.
 (5), and the solid black line is the ideal expected entropy S=9 for an infinite number of particles per generation.